-Focuses on the administration of warehouse and terminal functions in logistics systems with analysis of customer service, forecasting inventory, investment, layout design, and operation.
+Focuses on the administration of warehouse and logistics systems with analysis of customer service, forecasting inventory, investment, layout design, and operation.

-LG4020 STRATEGIC PROCUREMENT (3 CREDITS) 5 WEEKS
+LG4020 Strategic Procurement (3 credits) 5 weeks

 Offers special emphasis on the analysis of supply markets, supplier selection, building and maintaining key supplier relationships for long-term success, strategic planning, and use of information technology.
 This course develops an understanding of the strategic framework, managerial issues, and best practices related to the planning and execution of "source" processes.
 Special attention is given to the capabilities, methodologies and key measurement criteria, relationships, levers, and methods needed for responsive, flexible, and efficient procurement strategies and operations.

-HEALTHCARE MANAGEMENT CONCENTRATION (12 CREDITS)
+HEALTHCARE MANAGEMENT CONCENTRATION

-HM4000 HEALTHCARE INDUSTRY (3 CREDITS) 5 WEEKS
+HM4000 Healthcare Industry (3 credits) 5 weeks